parallelpro/asteroseismology/README.md

 # Introduction (warning)
 This repository is a hodgepodge of misc programs used for asteroseismic analysis.
-Will be constantly rebased and merged, production-ready programs will be moved to their standalone repositories.
+Will be constantly rebased and merged.
+Production-ready programs will be moved to their standalone repositories.